 (1) A video lottery applicant must submit the video lottery applicant's legal name, form of entity, the names, addresses, employer identification numbers or social security numbers (if applicable) and dates of birth (as applicable) of its video lottery principals.
 Disclosure of any criminal charges or convictions of all individuals or entities whose names must be provided must also be included in the application;

-(2) A video lottery applicant must submit to the commission an application fee in the amount set forth in rules promulgated by the commission under division 3770:2 of the Administrative Code;
+(2) A video lottery applicant must submit to the commission a licensing fee, if applicable, in the amount set forth in rules promulgated by the commission under division 3770:2 of the Administrative Code;

 (3) A video lottery applicant must submit proof, in a form required by the director, that the video lottery applicant is a permit holder or has applied to be a permit holder.
 If more than one permit holder conducted horseracing meetings at a track during the previous year, the permit holders shall designate, by a written agreement, to be submitted prior to issuance of a video lottery license, one permit holder to be the actual video lottery sales agent in the event a video lottery license is issued;